 Sichuan Yak Noodle Soup, China.
 Photo credit: Brianna Mills

 If you only have a few hours, you only want to do the crème de la crème of touristing.
 Ask people what the favourite part of their holiday was and what parts weren't so great.
+Recommendations save you time and money.
 You can do all of their holiday highlights without having to do the disappointing bits!

 Kyiv (KBP) is a beautiful city you can easily see in a day and it's jaw-droppingly cheap with good airport connections: